scicloj/scicloj.github.io/content/en/blog/data-analysis-workshop-2025-05-10-initial-poll/index.md

 Based on the responses, we will decide whether to run the workshop, and how to design it.

+Please share this page broadly with your friends and groups who may be curious to learn Clojure at this occasion.

 ## Tentative details
 - Date: Saturday, May 10th
 - A few hours long